Change in the Rate of Change

 The End of a STRUCTURE

-The basic premise behind MG Taylor’s work, starting in the 70s, is that the accelerating rate of change and complexity are, themselves, becoming the major driver of organizational change and, ultimately, transformation.
+The basic premise behind MG Taylor’s work, starting in the 70s, is that the accelerating rate of change and complexity are, themselves, becoming the major driver of organizational change and, ultimately, our global transformation.
 The nature of this change is systemic and this constitutes a new kind of challenge for humankind [link: a future by...].
-Our personal habits and institutional structure/processes are not requisite with this new change and complexity.
-This is leading to the failure of otherwise competent organizations and human patterns.
+Our personal habits and institutional structure/processes are not requisite with this new rate of change and the inherent complexity which comes with it.
+This is leading to the failure of otherwise competent organizations and many long successful, or at least stable, human patterns.
 The scale and scope of this failure has the potential of being global and catastrophic.
 Nothing in our history has prepared us for this.
-This increase in change and complexity is the output of the sum of all human activities plus a few wild cards that Nature can still send our way.
+This increase in change and complexity is the output of the sum of all human activities plus a few wild cards that Nature can and might send our way.
 Our reactions to the change we ourselves have created generates even more change.
 We are locked in a positive feedback loop.
 To achieve dynamic stability and to become requisite with this world of our own making, will require a massive transformation of human society and it’s institutions [link: organizational transformation].
-This, in kind, will require a personal transformation of individual humans their concept of life and legitimate behavior.
+This, in turn, will require a personal transformation of individual humans their concept of life and what is legitimate behavior on both personal and social levels.
 There is no escaping this dynamic, we have passed the tipping point.
+It is not too late to effect how bumpy or soft the landing to come might be but not if we are going to make the flight.

 Return to INDEX